EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_2_Practice_Questions.md

 ## Question 2
 **Q:** Why do UDP and TCP use 1’s complement for their checksums, and how does the receiver compute and detect errors using 1’s complement?

-**A:** The 1's complement method is used for its ability to detect common bit errors in transmitted data.
-The receiver checks for errors by summing the 16-bit words in the segment.
-If the result is all 1's, the data is considered error-free; otherwise, an error is detected.

-**Explanation:** 1's complement helps detect common errors, like flipped bits.
-The receiver adds the data, including the checksum.
-If the result is anything other than all 1's, it indicates an error occurred during transmission.
+**A:** This content provides a detailed explanation of why **1's complement** is used in UDP and TCP checksums, along with examples and error detection methods.
+Here's a summarized version of the explanation:

+### Why Use 1’s Complement for Checksums Instead of Just the Sum?

+The **1's complement** method is used in UDP and TCP because it provides a simple but effective way to detect errors in data transmission.
+It helps detect errors more reliably than just summing the data.

+### How Does the Receiver Compute and Detect Errors Using 1’s Complement?

+1. **Checksum Calculation**:
+   - The sender sums all 16-bit words of the data.
+If there’s an overflow, the extra bits are added back to the sum.
+   - The **1's complement** of this sum is then calculated by flipping all the bits (0s become 1s, and 1s become 0s).
+   - The 1’s complement value is sent with the data as the checksum.

+2. **Error Detection at the Receiver**:
+   - The receiver adds all 16-bit words of the received data (including the checksum).
+   - If no errors occurred, the result will be all 1s.
+If the result is anything else, an error is detected.

+### Example:

+- Two 16-bit words:
+  - `0110 0101 1100 0011`
+  - `1010 1001 0011 0101`
+- Sum: `1000 1111 1111 1000`
+- 1’s complement of the sum: `0111 0000 0000 0111`
+- The value is sent as the checksum.

+When the receiver adds all the received words, including the checksum, the result should be all 1s if no errors occurred.

+### Error Detection:

+- **1-bit Error**: A single-bit error changes the sum, and the 1’s complement result will not be all 1s, meaning the error is detected.
+- **2-bit Error**: If two bits are flipped in complementary positions (e.g., one bit changes from 1 to 0 and another from 0 to 1), the error might go undetected.

+### Conclusion:

+- **1-bit errors** are very likely to be detected using 1’s complement checksum.
+- **2-bit errors** can sometimes go undetected if they cancel each other out, but 1’s complement is still widely used due to its simplicity and effectiveness.

 ---